facebookresearch/Mephisto/docs/web/docs/reference/overview.md

 # Overview

+Our python API documentation can be found [here](pathname:python_api/mephisto.html).

-This section of the documentation will soon be auto-generated.
+Other sections of the documentation may soon be auto-generated.

 In the meanwhile, you may find reference documentation in the following locations: